BestTimesToVisit.com Logo

 cultural

-Wander through the cobblestone streets of San Telmo on a Sunday, when the antique market spills onto the plazas and impromptu tango performances erupt.
-For a truly authentic experience, seek out a 'milonga' (tango dance hall) in the evening, where locals gather to dance the night away – many welcome beginners to observe or even join in.
+Wander through the cobblestone streets of San Telmo on a Sunday, when the antique market spills onto the plaza and impromptu tango performances erupt.
+For a truly authentic experience, seek out a 'milonga' (a traditional tango dance hall) in the evening, where locals gather to dance the night away.
+Arrive early to observe the skilled dancers and perhaps even take a beginner's lesson.

 Best time: Mar-May, Sep-Nov